Please contact Academicaffairs@stern.nyu.edu for all administrative matters.

 Part 4 [Advanced: Sunday, March 6, 2022, 1-4:30 PM

-To register, please visit Student Affairs website before emailing them.
-Please do not copy me on your emails to Student Affairs.
-I have no involvement in the registration process.
+.
+If this link is not working, please Academicaffairs@stern.nyu.edu.
+Please do not copy me on your emails to Student Affairs as I am not involved in the registration process.
 The seminar is open only to Stern MBAs OR any student in my classes.
 Please let them know that you are my student if you are not a Stern MBA student.

 - Please get the most recent version of Excel.
 Microsoft Office 365 is free for students and has the most recent Excel version.
 That works the best.
-Please contact Stern IT for details.
+I will illustrate Excel functions that do not work in versions released before 2021.
+Please contact Stern IT for Office 365 installation.

-- Both Windows and MAC will work although Windows version is easier to work with.
-Since our podiums have Windows, I will be using Windows in class.
+- Both Windows and MAC will work, although the Windows version is easier to use.
+Since Stern podiums have Windows, I will be using Windows in class.